Super Bowl 60 Gatorade Color Odds And Betting Strategy

 | 2001 | Baltimore Ravens | Yellow | N/A |

-What to watch for when betting
+What to Watch for When Betting

 Looking to place a few bucks on the Gatorade bath?
 While it certainly is more of a crapshoot than anything (unless the color is leaked by someone inside), taking a historical look might offer some insight.

 Make no mistake, the Gatorade dunk has been good for business for the sports drink.
 The shower offers some nice prominence, and the company has been an official NFL sponsor since 1983.
+Orange has been the most prominent color over the past 25 years, but blue has been king over the past 10 more recently.

 A quick glance at those colors since 2001 offers some insight into the favored colors.
 Here are the totals for each color since 2001:

-- Orange – 5
+- Orange: 5

-- Blue - 4
+- Blue: 4

-- Clear – 4
+- Clear: 4

-- Purple – 4
+- Purple: 4

-- None – 4
+- None: 4

-- Yellow – 3
+- Yellow: 3

-The favored color is purple, although orange and yellow/green/lime are giving it a run for its money.
+Up To $1500 in Bonus Bets Paid Back if your First Bet Does Not Win The favored color is purple, although orange and yellow/green/lime are giving it a run for its money.
 Clear had a four-year run from 2005-08 and hasn’t shown up since then.

 A look at Gatorade's popularity seems to offer a mystery.
 Why no red?
 As Delish.com noted in its recent rankings of Gatorade flavors, the red fruit punch is extremely popular.
-Yet it has eluded Super Bowl-winning coaches for a couple of decades now, and red seems to remain a longshot.
+Yet it has eluded Super Bowl-winning coaches for a couple of decades now, and red seems to remain a long shot.

-History of the Super Bowl Gatorade shower
+History of the Super Bowl Gatorade Shower

 Legend has it that the Gatorade (or Powerade, water, etc.) bath tradition began in 1984.
 It’s believed New York Giants nose tackle Jim Burt was the first to think of the idea.